E M Cumming Essay Prize

 Announcing the 2022 Winner of the E M Cumming Essay Prize

-'For the piece, I drew from my experiences spending time with family and suddenly being gripped by the quietly terrifying realisation that nothing lasts forever.
+For the piece, I drew from my experiences spending time with family and suddenly being gripped by the quietly terrifying realisation that nothing lasts forever.
 I have felt this way since I was very small, but only thought to write about it after feeling directly attacked by the poem We Have Not Long to Love by Tennessee Williams, and realising that I was not alone in this feeling, for there was a man in Mississippi in 1956 who also understood it.
-After that revelation, these themes were originally the subject of a screenplay I was writing; however, I adapted them for the competition.'
+After that revelation, these themes were originally the subject of a screenplay I was writing; however, I adapted them for the competition.

 Dr Lucy Neave, author and ANU senior lecturer, and adjudicator of this year’s E M Cumming Prize, said this about this year's entries:

-'The other pieces were all excellent.
+The other pieces were all excellent.
 The entries included a poem with a Biblical theme; a reflection on leadership, and who makes an effective leader; a piece about immorality and conquest—which was eloquently and compellingly written; and, a story about the loss of a child, which was also moving and effective.
-The entries comprise an incredibly diverse and engaging selection of pieces which showcase the skills of Burgmann’s writers.'
+The entries comprise an incredibly diverse and engaging selection of pieces that showcase the skills of Burgmann’s writers.

 Congratulations to all residents who submitted essays for the 2022 E M Cumming Prize: